iarsystems/cx-jenkins-ci/README.md

 ![image](https://github.com/user-attachments/assets/358b12e1-2774-43bf-9be0-0c229329ccf8)

 Jenkins will get a push notification from Gitea (via webhooks) whenever a monitored event is generated on the __owner__'s repositories.

 Now you can start developing using the [IAR Embedded Workbench][url-iar-ew] and committing the project's code to the Gitea Server so you get automated builds and reports.

 ### Highlights
 * The [__warnings-ng__][url-plugin-warnings-ng] plugin gives instantaneous feedback for every build on compiler-generated warnings as well violation warnings on coding standards provided by [IAR C-STAT](https://www.iar.com/cstat), our static code analysis tool for C/C++:

 ![warnings-ng-cstat](https://github.com/user-attachments/assets/134daae4-99d6-46cb-b492-4eb13685f3d4)

 * The [__gitea-checks__][url-plugin-gitea-checks] plugin has integrations with the [__warnings-ng__][url-plugin-warnings-ng] plugin.
 On the Gitea server, it can help you to spot failing checks on pull requests, preventing potentially defective code from being inadvertently merged into a project's production branch:

 ![gitea-checks-plugin](https://github.com/user-attachments/assets/46d1dbb7-6969-403e-b9cd-f5dabdb2ef13)

-> [!NOTE]
-> Jenkins provides plugins for many other Git server providers such as GitHub, GitLab or Bitbucket.
-Although these services also offer their own CI infrastructure and runners.
-Gitea was picked for this tutorial for its simplicity to deploy in a container.
-Refer to [Managing Jenkins/Managing Plugins][url-jenkins-docs-plugins] for further details.

 ## Summary
 This tutorial provides a quickly deployable and reproducible setup where everything runs on containers.
 This is just one of many ways to set up automated workflows using the IAR Build Tools.
-By using [Jenkins Configuration as Code][url-jenkins-jcasc] fto set up a new Jenkins controller, you can simplify the initial configuration with YAML syntax.
+By using [Jenkins Configuration as Code][url-jenkins-jcasc] to set up a new Jenkins controller, you can simplify the initial configuration with YAML syntax.
 This configuration can be validated and reproduced across other Jenkins controllers.

 You can learn from the provided scripts, [Dockerfile](Dockerfile) and official [Jenkins Documentation][url-jenkins-docs].
-Together, these resources form a cornerstone for your organization, allowing you to use them as-is or customize them to ensure the containers run in ways that meet your specific needs.
+Together, these resources form a cornerstone for your organization, allowing you to use them as-is or customize them to ensure the environment runs to meet your specific needs.

 [__` Follow us `__](https://github.com/iarsystems) on GitHub to get updates about tutorials like this and more.